doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 # Zooming in

 It is now a good time to zoom in and get our hands dirty a little.
-We sort of know what we need to achieve, but we need to know how to get there now.
+We sort of know what we need to achieve, but we are unsure of how to get there.
 We know we have some dumping to do: `mask`, `mask3`, `shiftedmask`, `crc`, `sbx`, `mul2` and `mul3`.
 Easy.
 Mechanical.

-The most important part though is to understand a bit more `schedule`.
+The most important outstanding unknown part is to understand a bit more of `schedule`.
 You can consider it as the heart of the challenge.
 So let's do that.

 ## schedule